kumeS/Helpful-scripts-for-creating-R-packages/README.md

 exit
 ```

-## run the R-devel of Docker / Bioconductor on R
+## Run the R-devel of Docker / Bioconductor on R

 ```r
 system("docker run \\